 Because a dental bridge always increases the force on your supporting teeth, we can only use them in situations where they won’t increase the force too much.
 And even if we limit the force increase, they can still put your supporting teeth at risk.
 That’s why we don’t use cantilever bridges anymore: the risk to your supporting tooth is too high–a dental implant is just a better option in that situation.

 Finally, a dental bridge doesn’t stimulate the jawbone or gums where the tooth was lost.
 This means your body will naturally remove the supporting bone, which can cause the gums to collapse, too.
 Sometimes this creates a space under the dental bridge, which is unattractive.

 Is a Dental Bridge Right for You?

 If you are looking to replace a lost tooth, it’s important to consider all your options, including dental bridges.
-Restorative dentist Dr. Safarian can help you weigh your options and find the best tooth replacement in San Diego, Chula Vista, and San Marcos.
+Restorative dentist Dr. Safarian can help you weigh your options and find the best tooth replacement in Chula Vista.
 Please contact us today for a consultation.